-Exhibit Number Description 1.
-3. Form of Amended and Restated Certificate of Incorporation(a) 3.
-2 Form of Amended and Restated By-Laws 4.
-Form of Voting Agreement by and among David Katzman and the parties named therein 4.
-2 Form of Registration Rights Agreement(a) 5.
-Form of Opinion of Skadden, Arps, Slate, Meagher & Flom LLP(a) 10.
-Form of Indemnification Agreement for Officers and Directors(a)(b) 10.
-2 Form of Amended and Restated Limited Liability Company Agreement of SDC Financial, LLC(a) 10.
-Form of Tax Receivable Agreement, by and among SmileDirectClub, Inc. and certain holders described therein(a) 10.
-Loan and Security Agreement, dated as of June 14, 2019, by and among SDC U.S. SmilePay SPV, as borrower, SmileDirectClub, LLC, as seller and servicer, JPMorgan Chase Bank, N.A., as administrative agent and collateral agent, and the lenders from time to time party thereto(a) 10.
-Form of SmileDirectClub, Inc. 2019 Omnibus Incentive Plan(b) 10.
-Form of SmileDirectClub, Inc. 2019 Employee Stock Purchase Plan(b) 10.
-7 Form of SmileDirectClub, Inc. Change in Control Severance Agreement(b) 10.
-8 Form of SmileDirectClub, Inc. 2019 Omnibus Equity Incentive Plan Restricted Stock Unit Grant Notice 16.
-Letter Regarding Change in Accountants(a) 21.
-List of Subsidiaries of the Registrant(a) 23.
-Consent of Ernst & Young LLP(a) 23.
-2 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in Exhibit 5.1)(a) 23.
-Consent of Frost & Sullivan(a) 24.
-Power of Attorney (included in signature page) 99.
-Consent of , as director nominee(a) 99.
-2 Consent of , as director nominee(a) (a) o be filed by amendment. (b) 1 Aanagement contract or compensatory plan or arrangement.
+ahibit mber Description 1.1 Form of Underwriting Agreement(a) 3.1 Form of Amended and Restated Certificate of Incorporation(a) 3.2 Form of Amended and Restated By-Laws 4.1 Form of Voting Agreement by and among David Katzman and the parties named therein 4.2 Form of Registration Rights Agreement(a) 5.1 Form of Opinion of Skadden, Arps, Slate, Meagher & Flom LLP(a) 10.1 Form of Indemnification Agreement for Officers and Directors(a)(b) 10.2 Form of Amended and Restated Limited Liability Company Agreement of SDC Financial, LLC(a) 10.3 Form of Tax Receivable Agreement, by and among SmileDirectClub, Inc. and certain holders described therein(a) 10.4 Loan and Security Agreement, dated as of June 14, 2019, by and among SDC U.S. SmilePay SPV, as borrower, SmileDirectClub, LLC, as seller and servicer, JPMorgan Chase Bank, N.A., as administrative agent and collateral agent, and the lenders from time to time party thereto 10.5 Form of SmileDirectClub, Inc. 2019 Omnibus Incentive Plan 10.6 Form of SmileDirectClub, Inc. 2019 Employee Stock Purchase Plan 10.7 Form of SmileDirectClub, Inc. Change in Control Severance Agreement 10.8 Form of SmileDirectClub, Inc. 2019 Omnibus Equity Incentive Plan Restricted Stock Unit Grant Notice 16.1 Letter Regarding Change in Accountants(a) 21.1 List of Subsidiaries of the Registrant(a) 23.1 Consent of Ernst & Young LLP 23.2 Consent of Skadden, Arps, Slate, Meagher & Flom LLP (included in Exhibit 5.1)(a) 23.3 Consent of Frost & Sullivan 24.1 Power of Attorney (included in signature page) 99.1 Consent of William H. Frist, as director nominee 99.2 Consent of Richard F. Wallman, as director nominee (a) То be filed by amendment. (b) Ma nagement contract or compensatory plan or arrangement. nibits and schedules have been omitted pursuant to Item 601(b)(2) of Regulation S-K. The registrant undertakes to furnish copies of any omitted exhibits and schedules to th C upon request.
+II-3